 Our projected enrollment growth and our visionary Strategic Plan underscore the need for a comprehensive facilities review and planning process that kicked off in the fall of 2018 and continued throughout the 2018-19 school year.

 - How will the plan be implemented?

-- What is a simple explanation of the plan?
+- What is a summary of the plan?

 Facilities Planning Process

 The district worked last summer with a demographer to project our enrollment trends and with a design and engineering firm to collect data about our facilities.
 Next steps included community involvement, with engagement efforts taking place in order to collect input from the community at large.

 A Facility Planning Committee comprised of a trio of teams focused on the areas of learning spaces, community spaces, and physical conditions.